tmsmind/askMeApp/README.md

 snapshot.
 (See the options on the left hand side.)

 In Android Studio, use the "Import Project" option.
-Next select the directories ("HumesisDirectionApp" or "PlaceComplete").
+Next select the directories ("HumesisDirectionApp").
 If prompted for a gradle configuration accept the default settings.

 Alternatively use the "gradlew build" command to build the project directly.